gojimmypi/RFID_Logger/README.md

 Any Arduino-style device with Wi-Fi and SPI capabilities could probably be used;
 at this time both the ESP8266 and ESP32 are supported, using either regular or enterprise Wi-Fi, and communicating over SSL.

-The code is Arduino-style C created in Visual Studio usign the [Visual Micro Extension](https://www.visualmicro.com/); see also the [Arduino IDE for Visual Studio (Visual Micro) on the marketplace](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio).
+The code is Arduino-style C created in Visual Studio using the [Visual Micro Extension](https://www.visualmicro.com/); see also the [Arduino IDE for Visual Studio (Visual Micro) on the marketplace](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio).
 It should also work just fine in the Arduino IDE (see the [RFID_Logger.ino](./RFID_Logger.ino) file)

 # Design Concepts